FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Agent Unpack]()----Extracts geometry from agent primitives.

+[Alembic]()----Loads the geometry from an Alembic scene archive (.abc) file into a geometry network.

 [Attribute Cast]()----Changes the size/precision Houdini uses to store an attribute.

 [Attribute Composite]()----Composites vertex, point, primitive, and/or detail attributes between two or more selections.